The authoritative guide to ensuring science and technology make life on Earth better, not worse.

 Dorit Reiss, who researches vaccine law and policy at the University of California College of Law, San Francisco, worries about Kennedy having the ability to shape how government data is presented.
 She fears he will use data access to create flawed and biased reports on vaccines, ones that will come with the imprimatur of the federal government.
 “He believes what he wants to believe, and he doesn’t care about the data,” she said.

-Reiss thinks Kennedy would face obstacles if he were put in a position to influence the federal machinery of vaccine policy.
+Reiss thinks Kennedy would face obstacles if he were put in a position to influence federal vaccine policy.
 States rely on the CDC advisory committee as the basis for their own vaccine policies because they consider it to produce expert advice.
 In theory, an empowered Kennedy might be able to influence who is on that committee, but if that leads to a less credible committee, states will simply ignore its recommendations.
 Fill the committee with people like discredited former UK doctor Andrew Wakefield, who produced a now retracted study that linked vaccines to autism, and it will not have the prestige it currently enjoys, Reiss said.

 In an age when Republican support for school vaccination requirements is slipping, when the top health official in Florida decided to eschew standard procedures for containing a measles outbreak at a school and let parents decide whether to send unvaccinated children to school, and when anti-vaccine activists are making inroads in state houses, Reiss sees a real risk in Trump elevating Kennedy.